mcg foundation News

 On April 26th the Medical College of Georgia Foundation hosted a portrait unveiling and conference room dedication ceremony in honor of Dr. William E. Mayher III.
 His portrait was painted by renowned artist and Georgia Regents University Associate Professor of Medical Illustration, David Mascaro.
 It will grace the newly named, William E. Mayher III, MD Executive Boardroom, located in the MCG Foundation’s office in Augusta.
 This dedication is in recognition of Dr. Mayher’s 20 years of commitment and contributions to the MCG Foundation.

-- Dr. vaughn mccall named new endowed chairs
+- Dr. vaughn mccall named new endowed chair

 - In late 2012, we announced the appointment of Dr. W. Vaughn McCall to the Case Distinguished Chair of Psychiatry.
 Dr. McCall arrived to GRU from Wake Forest University, where he was Professor and Chair of the Department of Psychiatry and Behavioral Medicine, "Vaughn is established as an innovative, passionate leader, scientist and clinician," said Dr. Peter Buckley, MCG Dean.
 "He will be invaluable to us as we continue to strengthen our Department of Psychiatry and Health Behavior and move the Medical College of Georgia forward."